Forsberg, Saros lead Predators to 3-1 win over Blue Jackets

 NASHVILLE, Tenn.
+(AP) — Filip Forsberg has been known to pinpoint his wrist shot with almost surgical precision.
+This one was so good it stirred up everyone on the bench — even the physicians.

-(AP) — Filip Forsberg scored the tiebreaking goal at 5:48 of the third period to lead the Nashville Predators over the Columbus Blue Jackets 3-1 in their season opener Thursday night.
+Forsberg scored the tiebreaking goal at 5:48 of the third period to lead the Nashville Predators over the Columbus Blue Jackets 3-1 in their season opener Thursday night.

 Luke Kunin and Calle Jarnkrok also scored for the Predators, who have won 11 of their last 14 home openers.
 Juuse Saros made 29 saves.